Documentation Index

 - Net Revenue is what you earned after discounts and taxes are factored in.

-- Net Profit is the bottom line — what’s left after subtracting your cost for the item.
+- Net Profit is the bottom line — what’s left after subtracting your cost for the item and the sales tax you collected (tax isn’t money you keep, so it’s removed from profit).

 If your Net Profit is low or negative on certain items, it could mean your pricing doesn’t account for costs, or you’re giving too many discounts on those items.